 - 14. Many families have a need for quality childcare.
-By this, we do not mean occasional babysitting, but regular childcare, either part-day or fullday.
-How well does your family's childcare meet your child's needs? - □ CHECK HERE IF YOUR FAMILY HAS NOT WANTED CHILDCARE, AND GO TO QUESTION 15. - □ CHECK HERE IF YOUR FAMILY HAS WANTED CHILDCARE BUT IT IS NOT CURRENTLY AVAILABLE, AND GO TO QUESTION 15.
+By this, we do not mean occasional babysitting, but regular childcare, either part-day or full-day.
+How well does your family's childcare meet your child's needs? - ☐ CHECK HERE IF YOUR FAMILY HAS NOT WANTED CHILD CARE, AND GO TO QUESTION 15. - ☐ CHECK HERE IF YOUR FAMILY HAS WANTED CHILD CARE BUT IT IS NOT CURRENTLY AVAILABLE, AND GO TO QUESTION 15.

-1 2 3 4 5 6 7 Our childcare meets few of our child's needs Our childcare meets some of our child's needs Our childcare meets many of our child's needs Our childcare meets almost all of our child's needs
+1 2 3 4 5 6 7 Our childcare meets Our childcare meets Our childcare meets Our childcare meets few of our child's some of our child's many of our child's almost all of our needs needs needs child's needs

 - 15. Many families want their child to play with other children or participate in religious, community, or social activities.
-How often does your child participate in these activities right now? - □ CHECK HERE IF YOUR FAMILY HAS NOT WANTED YOUR CHILD TO PARTICIPATE IN SUCH ACTIVITIES AND GO TO QUESTION 16.
+How often does your child participate in these activities right now? - ☐ CHECK HERE IF YOUR FAMILY HAS NOT WANTED YOUR CHILD TO PARTICIPATE IN SUCH ACTIVITIES AND GO TO QUESTION 16.

-1 2 3 4 5 6 7 Our child seldom participates in the activities we want Our child sometimes participates in the activities we want Our child usually participates the activities we want Our child almost always participates in the activities we want
+1 2 3 4 5 6 7

+Our child seldom participates in the activities we want Our child sometimes participates in the Our child usually participates in the activities we want Our child almost always participates in the activities we

+activities we want want